HFAnalyticsLab/Unpaid_Carers/README.md

 * 20+ hours of care per week: Carers during the seond wave of the pandemic providing 20+ hours of care per week or providing help with personal tasks

-#### Pre pandemic (2018/2019)
+#### Pre pandemic (2018/2020)
-Upaid carers were defined if respondents said yes to one of the following:
+Unpaid carers were defined if respondents said yes to one of the following:

 1. Do you provide regular service or help for any sick, disabled or elderly person not living with you?
 2. Is there anyone living with you who is sick, disabled, or elderly, who you give special help to?